JustinJBeland/maily/README.md

 	2. email -- put version here

 ## Installation
-you can add bo.py to your path by entering the following command
+You can add maily.py to your path by entering the following command

 ```
-python setup.py develop
+>>> python setup.py develop
 ```

 If the setup is successful the you can try to import bo bo from another directory using the following command